brettwooldridge/HikariCP/README.md

 &#128200;``healthCheckRegistry``<br/>
 This property is only available via programmatic configuration or IoC container.
 This property allows you to specify an instance of a *Codahale/Dropwizard* ``HealthCheckRegistry`` to be used by the pool to report current health information.
-See the [Metrics](https://github.com/brettwooldridge/HikariCP/wiki/Dropwizard-HealthChecks) wiki page for details.
+See the [Health Checks](https://github.com/brettwooldridge/HikariCP/wiki/Dropwizard-HealthChecks) wiki page for details.
 *Default: none*